 Independently assesses, plans, implements, and evaluates the nursing care of patients with are range of need from uncomplicated to highly complex, in transport and in the Emergency Department.
 In collaboration with the patient and family, provides theory-based professional nursing care and coordinates care delivery with the physician and other members of the healthcare team.

-- EDUCATION: Graduation from and accredited educational program in professional nursing.
+- EDUCATION: Graduation from an accredited educational program in professional nursing.

 - EXPERIENCE: 3 years of Critical Care nursing experience.

-- LICENSE/CERT/REG: Valid RN license in the state of Maryland and must obtain a District of Columbia license before coming off of the 8 week orientation period.
+- LICENSE/CERT/REG: Valid RN license in the state of Maryland at time of hire and the District of Columbia within 30 days of hire.
 Must have current ACLS, PALS, CPR upon hire.
 Must obtain CCRN, CFRN, or CTRN within 180 days of hire.